And yes, Medicare is accepted.

 Let me introduce you to Dr. Adam Sewell, MD.

 He has an interesting back story ...

 Dr. Sewell is kinda like that tv show “Doogie Howser.”
 Do you remember that show?
 [It was the one with Neil Patrick Harris who graduated early from college and became a doctor.]

 His story is kind of the same.
 He graduated from college at the age of 18!
 He became a doctor because his father had terrible scoliosis (his spine was like an S) and he saw the pain his dad suffered from and he saw how it changed his father’s personality.
 So he went to medical school here at the University of Texas.
 He focused on helping people like his father who suffered from pain because he realizes how much pain can negatively impact your life.

-Not only are we able to address your neuropathy and provide treatment options, we're also able to take a personalized approach to your pain management.
+Not only are we able to address your neuropathy and provide treatment options, but we're also able to take a personalized approach to your pain management.

-We have seen patients suffering from neck, back, knee and foot pain for years.
+We have seen patients suffering from neck, back, knee, and foot pain for years.
 Let's talk about your needs one on one.

 A bit more information on certain pain.

 Neck pain is a common complaint.
 Some of the issues that can cause or exacerbate neck pain include Nerve compression, inflammation, sports injuries, muscle strain, joint damage or injury.
 Any of these problems can lead to significant neck pain, which can get in the way of your normal daily routine.